MAPS Air Museum: History

 The museum was founded in 1990 with warbird collector David Tallichet and his Military Aircraft Restoration Corporation.
 In 1995, the museum opened to the public, housed in the National Guard Maintenance Building on the west side of the airport.
 In 2000, the first air show was held at the museum.
 In 2001, the museum moved to the nearby former Chautauqua Airlines hangar.

 The Ohio Military Museum moved to the museum from Massillon in 2015.

 In October 2018, thieves stole helmets, goggles, oxygen masks, helicopter controls, and other items from the museum.
 Two 17-year-olds were arrested on theft charges two weeks later.

 In 2020, the museum reopened the hangar's second floor after renovations; its rental spaces include a conference room, a banquet hall, and a full-sized commercial kitchen.

 In 2025, the museum received a donation of four Goodyear Ducks that had been discovered in a barn in Kalamazoo, Michigan.
 That November, a fire destroyed a recreation of a Mobile Army Surgical Hospital tent.

+In 2026, Kim Kovesci retired as executive director after 16 years and was succeeded by Keith W. Bucklew.